-In an effort to encourage dialogue with municipalities and other interested parties, written comments have been and continue to be accepted regarding the proposed amendment.
-See Attachment 5 for a summary of all written comments received as of this writing, as well as responses prepared by the Broward County Environmental Protection and Growth Management Department staff.
-See Attachment 6 for a compendium of all written comments as submitted by local governments and interested parties.
+See Attachment 4 for a summary of all written comments received as of this writing, as well as responses prepared by the Broward County Environmental Protection and Growth Management Department staff.
+See Attachment 5 for a compendium of all written comments as submitted by local governments and interested parties.

-Update: February 27, 2020: Additional written comments were received and Attachment 6 has been updated to reflect the same.
+Update: June 25, 2020: Additional comments were received from interested parties.
+See Attachments 7 and 8.

-SECTION III AMENDMENT REPORT PROPOSED AMENDMENT PCT 20-5
+SECTION III AMENDMENT REPORT PROPOSED AMENDMENT PCT 20-3